Skip to content

 • Custom interactive interfaces with logic baked in

-Cursor 3.2 also expands worktrees in the Agents Window for isolated background work across branches.
-A single agent session can now target a multi-root workspace spanning multiple repos, which means cross-repository changes no longer require juggling separate windows.
+3.2 also expands worktrees in the Agents Window for isolated background work across branches.
+One agent session can now target a multi-root workspace that spans several repos.
+Cross-repository changes used to mean juggling separate windows.
+Not anymore.

 Why It Matters